 This is also an agricultural hub of chicory and beef farming.
 With green, lush farms stretching for miles, the landscape around Bathurst is truly a beautiful one.

-Here are some things to do and see during your time in the quiet nook of Bathurst:
+Things to do and see during your time in the quiet nook of Bathurst

 The Bathurst Agricultural Museum showcases the farming equipment and methods of yesteryear.
 This isn’t only for avid farmers, though.
 There are sights and interactive displays for everyone, young and old, to enjoy.

 The Bathurst Agricultural Show is an annual festival that welcomes in excess of 20 000 visitors over the course of its three days.
 In 2013, this event is scheduled to be held from 30 March to 1 April.
 It includes live music, a flea market, food village, beer garden, art and livestock.

 Bradshaw’s Mill was built in 1821 by an original Settler and is now a South African National Monument.
 It has played a major role in the wool industry in this country.